txm676/nos/cran-comments.md

-##This is a re-submission of the first version of this package
+##This is a new version of this package
-I have corrected the description file issue and added DOI for citations in the Description file.
+I have added a new function and updated the help files.

 ##Test environments
 *local Windows 10 install, R 3.4.0